zyk21/zyk21.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year PhD candidate in the [Future Intelligence Lab](http://fi.ee.tsinghua.edu.cn/), [Department of Electronic Engineering](https://www.ee.tsinghua.edu.cn/en/), [Tsinghua University](https://www.tsinghua.edu.cn/en/), advised by [Prof. Yong Li](http://fi.ee.tsinghua.edu.cn/~liyong/).
+I am a fifth-year PhD candidate in the [Future Intelligence Lab](http://fi.ee.tsinghua.edu.cn/), [Department of Electronic Engineering](https://www.ee.tsinghua.edu.cn/en/), [Tsinghua University](https://www.tsinghua.edu.cn/en/), advised by [Prof. Yong Li](http://fi.ee.tsinghua.edu.cn/~liyong/).
 I received my bachelor's degree from the Department of Electronic Engineering, Tsinghua University in 2021.

 My **research interests** lie in *Urban Science, Computational Social Science, and Urban Sustainability*, aiming to address long-standing problems in cities with novel analytical tools based on burgeoning human behavior data in the urban space.
 Recently I have been paying attention to connecting urban segregation and inequalities in public transportation planning.